-- 1. Each Party shall accord to investors of the other Party and to covered investments treatment no less favourable than that it accords, in like situations, to its own investors and to their investments, with respect to operation in its territory. - 2.
-Each Party shall accord to investors of the other Party and to covered investments treatment no less favourable than that it accords, in like situations, to investors of a third country and to their investments, with respect to operation in its territory. - 3.
-Paragraph 2 shall not be construed as obliging a Party to extend to investors of the other Party or to covered investment the benefit of any treatment resulting from: - (a) its membership or participation in any existing or future economic integration agreement, such as free trade area, customs union, common market, economic and monetary union, including the European Union; or - (b) an international agreement for the avoidance of double taxation or other international agreement or arrangement relating wholly or mainly to taxation; or - (c) measures providing for recognition, including of the standards or criteria for the authorisation, licencing, or certification of a natural person or enterprise to carry out an economic activity, or of prudential measures. - 4.
+1. Each Party shall accord to investors of the other Party and to covered investments treatment no less favourable than that it accords, in like situations, to its own investors and to their investments, with respect to operation in its territory.

+- 2. Each Party shall accord to investors of the other Party and to covered investments treatment no less favourable than that it accords, in like situations, to investors of a third country and to their investments, with respect to operation in its territory. - 3.
+Paragraph 2 shall not be construed as obliging a Party to extend to investors of the other Party or to covered investments the benefit of any treatment resulting from measures providing for recognition, including of the standards, or criteria for the authorization, licensing, or certification of a natural person or enterprise to carry out an economic activity, or of prudential measures. - 4.
 For greater certainty, the "treatment" referred to in paragraph 2 does not include dispute settlement procedures provided for in other international agreements. - 5.
-For greater certainty, substantive provisions in other international agreements concluded by a Party with a third country do not in themselves constitute the "treatment" referred to in paragraph

-2. Measures of a Party pursuant to those provisions may constitute such treatment and thus give rise to a breach of this Article.
-The mere transposition of those provisions into domestic law, to the extent that it is necessary in order to incorporate them into the domestic legal order, does not in itself qualify as a measure.
+Paragraphs 1 and 2 shall not apply to subsidies or grants provided by the Parties, including government-supported loans, guarantees and insurance. - 6.
+For greater certainty, substantive provisions in other international agreements concluded by a Party with a third country do not in themselves constitute the "treatment" referred to in paragraph 2.
+Measures of a Party pursuant to those provisions may constitute such treatment and thus give rise to a breach of this Article. - 7.
+For greater certainty, the mere transposition of those provisions into domestic law, to the extent that it is necessary in order to incorporate them into the domestic legal order, does not in itself qualify as a measure.